 Leif Erikson Day

-Leif Erikson Day gives recognition to the first European to set foot on North American soil.
-There is no dispute of this event in an of the history books.
-Historians have been able to put this together based upon records at the time.
+Leif Erikson Day, an October 9 holiday, gives recognition to the first European to set foot on North American soil.
+Christopher Columbus didn’t arrive in the New World until 500 years later.
+There is no dispute about this event in an of the history books.
+Historians have been able to put this together based on records at the time.
 However, Leif Erikson made no maps of his journey.
-And, physical evidence of his travels are lacking.
+And, physical evidence of his travels is scarce.

 Around 1002 A.D., Leif Erikson sailed to North America from his home in Greenland.
-He went in search of a land seen(but not visited) by a Norse Sea Captain.
-During the voyage, he landed in a number of places.
-The landings were never documented in a map.
+He went in search of land seen(but not visited) by a Norse Sea Captain.
+During the voyage, he landed in several places.
+The landings were never documented on a map.
 It is believed he landed along the coast of New Foundland, and perhaps as far south as near Cape Cod.
 Erikson and his men spent the winter in North America.
 They built a large house for lodging, and a shed to shelter the boat over the long winter.

 Leif Erikson never returned to further explore North America.
-A number of explorers, including his brother, travelled to North America.
+Several explorers, including his brother, traveled to North America.
 His brother was killed by Indians.